Erasmo Moena: Crimes and first murder

 In 1990, the 20-year-old committed his first serious crime after robbing the "Provisiones Joaquín" warehouse in Múlchen.
 He was ordered to serve 541 days in jail, but since it was his first offense, the punishment was remitted.

 Moena then moved to Coelemu, where he quickly became friends with 27-year-old hairdresser Marco Antonio Cortés, who soon moved in with him.
 A close friend of Cortés claimed that the two men were in an intimate relationship, but Moena has denied those claims.
 On August 27, 1991, Moena murdered Cortés and, together with a group of friends, dismembered his body, set it on fire with gasoline and then threw the remains into the Itata River.
 He later admitted to the crime to a partner he had in Quirihue, who then turned him in to the police.
-Although Moena admitted to murdering Cortés, his remains were never found and he was thus acquitted of all charges.
+Although Moena admitted to murdering Cortés, his remains were never found and he was thus acquitted of all charges, since a murder conviction in Chile is not valid without the body of the deceased.
 The motive for the murder remains unknown.